UPCOMING STRIKE DATES: Resident Doctor Industrial Action

 Industrial Action - What you need to know

-The British Medical Association (BMA) has announced a Resident Doctors strike from 7am on Friday 25 July to 7am on Wednesday 30 July.
+The British Medical Association (BMA) has announced strikes from 7am on Friday 14 November to 7am on Wednesday 19 November.

 What this means for you:

-Our emergency department will remain open, for medical emergencies or anyone requiring urgent medical attention.
-If you need urgent medical help for something that isn’t life threatening or a serious injury please contact NHS 111 or NHS 111 Online.
+If you need medical help for something that isn’t life threatening or a serious injury please call NHS 111 or visit NHS 111 Online.
 You will be directed to the most appropriate place for your care or treatment.
-GP practices will continue to be open during the junior doctors and consultants strikes.
-Please continue to attend your GP and dental appointments, unless you are contacted and told otherwise.
+GP practices will remain open so please continue to attend your GP and dental appointments, unless you are contacted and told otherwise.

 When to contact NHS 111: